-Summary: We compare various intranet options, such as On-Premise, The Cloud, Custom-Built and more, to one another to determine the best fit for your organizations needs.
+We compare various intranet options, such as On-Premise, The Cloud, Custom-Built, and more, to one another to determine the best fit for your organization’s needs.

-The landscape for intranets is vastly different in 2016 than when our company was founded back in 1999.
+The landscape for intranets is vastly different now than when our company was founded back in 1999.
 There are many more intranet options available, such as:

 - The Cloud